dotnet/dotnet-docker/README.aspnet.md

 Watch [discussions](https://github.com/dotnet/dotnet-docker/discussions/categories/announcements) for Docker-related .NET announcements.

-### Ubuntu Chiseled Images

-Ubuntu Chiseled .NET images are a type of "distroless" container image that contain only the minimal set of packages .NET needs, with everything else removed.
-These images offer dramatically smaller deployment sizes and attack surface by including only the minimal set of packages required to run .NET applications.

-Please see the [Ubuntu Chiseled + .NET](https://github.com/dotnet/dotnet-docker/blob/main/documentation/ubuntu-chiseled.md) documentation page for more info.

-### ASP.NET Core Composite Images

-Starting from .NET 8, ASP.NET Core Composite images are optimized for performance using [ReadyToRun (R2R) compilation](https://learn.microsoft.com/dotnet/core/deploying/ready-to-run).
-For more information, see the [composite images section in the Image Variants documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/image-variants.md#composite-net-80).

 ## Usage

 The [.NET Docker samples](https://github.com/dotnet/dotnet-docker/blob/main/samples/README.md) show various ways to use .NET and Docker together.
 See [Building Docker Images for .NET Applications](https://docs.microsoft.com/dotnet/core/docker/building-net-docker-images) to learn more.